mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ##### #take_damage

-Our pokemons are also going to take some damage, but that's what we have defence for! ⛨ Our defence should be able to protect us from some damage. `take_damage` should reduce our damage by a random number, but that random number should never go above our defence!
+Our pokemons are also going to take some damage, but that's what we have defence for! ⛨ Our defence should be able to protect us from some damage. `take_damage` should reduce our health by a random number, but that random number should never be more than our defence!

 Also we can't have a negetive HP.
 So the lowest we should ever go is 0.
 I believe that's sad enough.